tnantoka/flutter_shapes/README.md

 ![](/screenshot.png)

-## Adding SpriteWidget to your project
+## Adding FlutterShapes to your project

 ```
 dependencies: